-Our business is based on self-sufficiency model as whatever income generated will be injected back into the business in order to make the process as efficient and the product as better as possible.
+Our business is based on the self-sufficiency model as whatever income generated will be injected back into the business in order to make the process as efficient and the product as better as possible.

 8. What are the key needs of your company?

-Our key need, for now, is definitely funding as we can’t start the company without it.
+Our key need, for now, is definitely fund as we can’t start the company without it.
 Other than that, we require mentorship from experts so that we can make the business model even better and sustainable in the future.

 9. Do you consider yourself as a Social Entrepreneur?